 Night Safety Transit provides SIU students with a free and safe means of transportation every evening.
 The program is designed to transport SIU students from off-campus residence locations to on-campus locations, from on-campus locations to off-campus residence locations, and from campus locations to other campus locations.

 EMERGENCY CALL BOXES

 Emergency call boxes are labeled "Emergency" and are mounted on red poles topped with blue strobe lights.
 Yellow emergency call boxes are also mounted near the front entrances of residential buildings.
 The Emergency Call Boxes are automatically connected to the Department of Public Safety via 9-1-1.
-Emergency Call Box locations can be found by visiting safe.siu.edu/staying-safe/emergency-call-boxes.html and are labeled with a red phone signal.
+Emergency Call Box locations can be found by visiting safe.siu.edu/staying-safe/emergency-call-boxes.php and are labeled with a red phone signal.

 The Brightway Path was designed as a pedestrian path with enhanced lighting.
 People are encouraged to use this path when walking after dark.
-The Brightway Path can be viewed at safe.siu.edu/staying-safe/brightway-path.html and it highlighted in yellow.
+The Brightway Path can be viewed at safe.siu.edu/staying-safe/brightway-path.php and it highlighted in yellow.

 REPORTING OF CRIMES